matomo-org/developer-documentation/docs/generated/master/Piwik/Piwik.md

 <a name="translate" id="translate"></a>
 ### `translate()`

-Returns an internationalized string using a translation ID.
+Returns an internationalized string using a translation token.

 If a translation
-cannot be found for the ID, the ID is returned.
+cannot be found for the toke, the token is returned.

 #### Signature